drmmrt/PROGETTO-ACTAM/README.markdown

 # Run It with Parcel

-In order to run the system, you can install "parcel" on your device and run the code with your PowerShell, or clic here and have fun!
+In order to run the system, you can install "parcel" on your device and run the code:
+- Open the code on an editor (like Visual Studio Code)
+- Write "npm install parcel" to install parcel.js
+- Write "npx parcel src/index.html"
+- Open http://localhost:1234/ in your browser
+- Play with the URJ-3000.

 # Video Demo